 While musing about Facebook’s recent changes to “prioritize posts that spark conversations and meaningful interactions between people” over content from media and brands, Jeff Jarvis coins a new definition of journalism:

 “…convening communities into civil, informed, and productive conversation, reducing polarization and building trust through helping citizens find common ground in facts and understanding.” —Jeff Jarvis, Facebook’s changes

-That sounds a lot like much of the mission of the participant-driven and participation-rich events I’ve been championing for so long.
-While journalism can’t provide the connective power of face-to-face meetings, its potential for helping individuals and communities build trust and find common ground is worthy and welcome.
+That sounds a lot like the mission of the participant-driven and participation-rich events I’ve been championing for so long.
+Journalism can’t provide the connective power of face-to-face meetings.
+But its potential for helping individuals and communities build trust and find common ground is worthy and welcome.

 Why am I drawn to facilitation?
 I’ve often heard an uneasy inner voice that wonders if it’s about a desire or need for control and/or power.
 And yet I know through experience that when I am facilitating well, I have influence but no real control or power.

 “Freud said that psychoanalysis is a ‘cure through love,’ and I think that is essentially correct.
 The love is conveyed not so much in the content as in the form: the rapt attention of someone who cares enough to interrogate you.
 The love stows away in the conversation.” —Psychotherapist and writer Gary Greenberg, interviewed in “Who Are You Calling Crazy?”, The Sun, July 2016